Menu

 Preview Questions for this week’s sermon

-- A Preview Question for Pastor Roger’s sermon this Sunday (Jan.
-19).
-In-person worship is at 9am (Traditional Worship) and 11:15am (Casual Service).
-The service is also on Facebook on Sundays at 10am (Facebook page: First United Methodist Church - Sioux City), and also anytime on our website (siouxcityfirst.com).
-The scripture will be Mark 1:9-13.
+- A Preview Question for Pastor Roger's sermon this Sunday (July 20).
+In-person worship is at 9am (Traditional Worship - our main service) and 11:15am (Casual Worship - our smaller service).
+The service is also on Facebook on Sundays at 10am (Facebook page: First United Methodist Church - Sioux City), as well as anytime on our website (siouxcityfirst.com).
+The scripture is Luke 10:38-42 (Jesus Visits Martha & Mary).

 Post-Sermon Focus Question